brianwolfe/istio.io/content/en/docs/ops/deployment/deployment-models/index.md

     caption="A service mesh with a primary and a remote cluster"
     >}}

-Instead of running shared control planes in primary clusters inside the mesh, a service mesh composed entirely of remote clusters can be controlled by an {{< gloss >}}external control plane{{< /gloss >}}.
+Instead of running control planes in primary clusters inside the mesh, a service mesh composed entirely of remote clusters can be controlled by an {{< gloss >}}external control plane{{< /gloss >}}.
 This provides isolated management and complete separation of the control plane deployment from the data plane services that comprise the mesh.